aguerrera/decibel/README.md

 decibel
 =======

-En extremely tiny python orm/mapper tool
+An extremely tiny python orm/mapper tool

 Very basic.
 Not sure you actually need an ORM with Python, as it's possible that it's simply easier to sling around dictionaries.